ThomasDosio/Assignment2/Assignment2part2/worksheet.md

 # Prerequisite knowledge #

-TODO outline what the target audience needs to know before starting.

 This worksheet requires basic java knowledge such as how loops work, how to manipulate strings and how to effectively use arraylists.
 Ideally, the reader should also know about private classes, constructors, getters and setters.

 # Learning outcomes #

-TODO outline what the target audience is expected to learn.

 The reader will hopefully learn how to use enums to simplify a task in java and solidify their knowledge of arraylists and how to use arraylists of arraylists